Camp Athens

 501-213-7575 (cell)

-The camp offers many amenities: plenty of air-conditioned dorm space for our campers; private housing for most staff; an indoor air-conditioned gym for basketball, volleyball and pickleball; a swimming pool; air-conditioned meeting rooms for indoor activities; a small lake for water activities; fields for outdoor activities and sports; an archery range; a staff lounge; a newly constructed worship hall where we hold the Sabbath service and which overlooks the lake; and a large kitchen and dining hall.
+Camp Athens is held at Camp Lone Star, which is managed by the Seventh-day Adventist Church and situated in the piney woods a few miles outside of Athens, Texas.
+The facility is approximately an hour’s drive southeast of downtown Dallas.
+The camp offers many amenities: plenty of air-conditioned dorm space for our campers; staff housing, including private housing for most staff; an indoor air-conditioned gym for basketball, volleyball, and fitness/wellness; a swimming pool; plenty of air-conditioned meeting rooms for indoor activities; a small lake for water activities; fields for outdoor activities and sports; an archery range; a staff lounge; a covered pavilion for pickleball; a newly constructed worship hall for Sabbath services that overlooks the lake; and a newly renovated kitchen and dining hall.
 CYC has exclusive use of the entire facility throughout the duration of camp.

 Camper arrival